Our Camp

 RENYATTA

 Renyatta is a life celebration led by Samburu warriors.
-Rhythmic chants, trance dances and goat-meat feasts embed oral history, as you experience the nomadic spirit in its most vibrant form.
+Rhythmic chants, trance dances and goat-meat feasts embed today's stories in a long tradition of oral history.
+A way to experience the nomadic spirit in its most vibrant form.

 SUNDONA